JetBrains/intellij-sdk-docs/topics/tutorials/file_and_code_templates/providing_file_templates.md

 >
 {style="warning"}

+> See the [](providing_translations.md#bundled-translations) section for information about how to provide file template description translations in plugins.

 ## Providing Default File Template Properties

 A file template body can use a set of [predefined properties](https://www.jetbrains.com/help/idea/file-template-variables.html#predefined_template_variables) exposed by the IntelliJ Platform out of the box.